-This page contains information for Faculty Mentors and Student RAs who have been awarded URAP grants.
-Below you will find info on completing your award paperwork, getting signed up to payroll and Kronos, and using Kronos to track the number of hours worked.
-This information will also be sent to you by email.
-If you are unsure about any of the steps below, contact the URAP Coordinator Mary Leighton.
+This page contains information for both Faculty Mentors and Student RAs, on how to 1) complete your URAP award paperwork, 2) get signed up to payroll and Kronos, and 3) use Kronos to track hours.
+This information will also be provided to you in the award letter, which you will sign prior to accepting the award.
+If you are unsure about any of the steps below, contact the URAP Coordinator Megan Wood.

 How are students paid and what is Kronos?

-Students must not begin working on their Faculty Mentor's project until they are officially on payroll and able to log hours through Kronos.
+Students must not begin working for the faculty researcher until they are officially on payroll and able to log hours through Kronos.

 If you have questions or problems with Kronos once your RA-ship is in progress, contact the Kronos Helpdesk Directly, not the Office of Undergrad Research.
 Information and Links for the Kronos Timekeeping System Kronos Help Desk, Monday-Friday, 8am-5pm.
 Phone: 847-467-7606, 847-467-7606.
 Email: email@example.com

 1) Completing URAP Award Acceptance (for faculty and students)